 While pretty much everyone in the tourism industry speaks English, you’ll want to bring a simple French phrasebook like this one with you in case you need to talk about something other than ordering a coffee (i.e. if you need to visit the pharmacy).

-Though the city is not nearly as hilly as neighbouring Lyon, if you do choose to follow the walking route, you’ll soon discover that comfortable shoes are an absolute must!
+Though the city is not nearly as hilly as neighbouring Lyon, if you do choose to follow the walking route suggested by the tourist office, you’ll soon discover that comfortable shoes are an absolute must!
 En route, there are plenty of small cafés and coffee shops in which to enjoy one or two ‘pauses gourmandes’.